Mental As Anything: 2000–2019: Line-up changes

-2023–present: Book, documentary & 50th Anniversary tour
+2023–present: Book, documentary & 50th anniversary tour

 In 2023, journalist Stuart Lloyd wrote a book about the band, Started Out Just Drinking Beer: The Mental As Anything Story.
 The book focuses on the five members of the classic line-up, and Mombassa, O'Doherty and Twohill appeared at the book launch and at other related promotional events.
 In addition to being sold in both stores and online, copies of the book (autographed by Mombassa, O'Doherty, Twohill and Lloyd) are available for sale at various Dog Trumpet shows.

 In 2024 it was announced a feature-length documentary on the band, to be broadcast in 2025, was in development.
+The feature documentary Live It Up: The Mental As Anything Story was released in cinemas in March 2026.

-On 10 November 2025, it was announced that the band would reform in 2026 for a 50th Anniversary Tour, beginning in April 2026 at Byron Bay Blues Festival.
+On 10 November 2025, Reg Mombassa and Peter O'Doherty announced that Mental As Anything would officially reform.
+A warm-up gig occurred in December 2025, and the group will embark on a 50th Anniversary Tour beginning in April 2026 at Byron Bay Blues Festival.
+Aside from Reg Mombassa (guitar, vocals) and Peter O'Doherty (bass, vocals), the other musicians in the revived Mental As Anything are all new to the group: Simon Rudston-Brown on guitar and vocals, Shannon Stitt on keyboard and vocals, and Declan O’Doherty (Peter's son) on drums and vocals.
+Original Mentals drummer David Twohill is expected to make guest appearances at certain shows.